University of North Carolina at Chapel Hill, J.D., high honors, 2014, Order of the Coif; North Carolina Law Review

 Sandra Wilburn assists clients in fund formations, private investment transactions and assorted intellectual property-related matters.
 She regularly works with fund managers to develop and execute fund offerings and advises institutional investors on private fund investments.
 She also assists corporate venture capital program clients with portfolio company investments.

-Sandra counsels emerging company clients throughout their life cycles, from early stage formation-related issues through angel and venture financing rounds and exit events.
-In her intellectual property and licensing practice, Sandra assists life sciences, technology and health care clients in connection with software licensing, technology development and other intellectual property matters.
-She also provides general corporate assistance to a range of clients across industries and development stages.
+Sandra counsels emerging company clients throughout their life cycles, from early stages through angel and venture financing rounds and exit events.
+In her intellectual property and licensing practice, she assists clients with software licensing, technology development and other intellectual property matters, and advises clients regarding domestic and international data privacy laws.
+Sandra also provides general corporate assistance to a range of clients across industries and development stages.

 Prior to joining Robinson Bradshaw, Sandra was an associate at K&L Gates.
 Before entering the legal field, she worked as a sales executive, providing technology consultation to pharmaceutical and biotechnology companies in areas such as DNA sequencing, laboratory robotics and analytic software across the research and clinical development spectrum.
 Sandra is admitted to practice before the U.S. Patent and Trademark Office.